 4. Solimo Fabric Adhesive Bandages

-Solimo provides a box of 100 flexible adhesive bandages, all in one size.
+The brand provides a box of 100 flexible adhesive bandages, all in one size, to cover most smaller wounds and abrasions.

-Cons: The strong adhesive may leave a sticky residue on the skin.
-Also, it only offers one size versus other brands that offer variety packs.
+Cons: It only offers one size versus other brands that offer variety packs.

 5. Care Science Fabric Adhesive Bandages

-Available in three different sizes, these 100 bandages from Care Science allow you to safely cover any cuts or abrasions.
+Available in three different sizes, these 100 bandages allow you to safely cover any cuts or abrasions.

 Cons: The adhesive on these may not be as strong as other competitors.